Where & What We Ate in Thailand (As Vegans)

 Pardon my absence, I was on holiday in Thailand!

 Also, to be fair, please know that we spent one full day in Bangkok, multiple days in Chiang Mai, one full day in Phuket, and one week in Ko Lanta.
-Additionally, this post is only about food: more about what we did on our travels to come in a future post!
+Additionally, this post is only about the food that we enjoyed: we did so many amazing things while visiting - I'd be writing for weeks if I mentioned everything else! ;)

 - Bangkok: Ethos Vegetarian Restaurant